subjectivitylab/coding-challenge/challenges.md

 To complete these challenges you'll need to download Visual Studio Code to write up your code (or use your preferred editor, if you have one).

-To share your code, create a repository in your GitHub account (something like "Subjectivity-Lab-Challenges" or some such).
-Create a folder for each Challenge, and make sure to include the .html, .css, and .js files as well as a folder with any required images.
-Then, give me access to the repository.
-(If this sounds like rocket science or gibberish right now, don't worry, you'll probably now what it means after spending some time learning how to code and how to navigate GitHub—it's a great collaboration platform for working with code.
-You can learn the basics of how to use GitHub [here](https://guides.github.com/activities/hello-world/)).

 ### Challenge 1: Where is the white square?

-Design an experiment where subjects determine whether a white square appeared on the left or the right side of the screen.
+Design a very simple task where subjects just determine whether a white square appeared on the left or the right side of the screen.

 1.1 Create an instructions page where you explain the task to the subject.
 At the bottom have a button that, when clicked, hides the instructions and begins presenting the trials after a 2000ms delay.